Frequently Asked Questions (FAQs)

 What is CCSD's dress code?

 All students are expected to wear proper attire to school in order to foster an environment that promotes learning.
 The school administration has the right to designate which types of clothing or appearance disrupt or detract from the educational program and may be a potential safety hazard.
 CCSD Regulation 5131 and Policy 5131 establish the guidelines for proper dress and for Standard Student Attire (see SSA topic.)
+Please also support us by ensuring students wear athletic shoes and attire for P.E. days.

 What can be done for my child, who is learning English as a second language?